-All events recorded that are part of a criminal investigation, use of force situation, involuntary commitment, or part of an Internal Affairs investigation, shall not be released to the public except as provided in this paragraph.
-All subpoenas for such recordings shall be reviewed by the City Attorney's Office and shall coordinate any response with the District Attorney's Office.
-Any response to such a subpoena shall be provided by the City Attorney's Office.
-Any request, whether made as a public records request or any other asserted basis, shall be reviewed and release approved in writing by the Chief of Police, District Attorney and the City Attorney's Office.
-In such cases where the recorded events are made part of a personnel file under NCGS §160A-168 (including but not limited to Internal Affairs Investigations), then, the officer's written consent and authorization must be obtained before any release can be made. .
+All events recorded that are part of a criminal investigation, criminal intelligence, involuntary commitment, or part of an Internal Affairs investigation, shall not be released to the public except as provided by N.C.
+General Statute 132-1.4.
+Procedures for release requests can be found in Chapter 83 of the Greenville Police Department Policy and Procedures.
+In such cases where the recorded events are made part of a personnel file under NCGS §160A-168 (including but not limited to Internal Affairs Investigations), then, the officer's written consent and authorization must be obtained before any release can be made.

-Off duty Recording
+Off-duty Recording